Skip to content

 Type Purpose Examples

-Trigger Starts the workflow Webhook In, Schedule, Form Submission
+Trigger Starts the workflow Webhook In, Timer Trigger, Website Form

-Action Performs an operation Send Email, HTTP Request, SMS
+Action Performs an operation Send Email, Webhook Out, SMS

 Channels